American Art Therapy Association: Membership and credentials

 AATA has 36 affiliated State and Regional Chapters with their own membership base, websites, meetings and advocacy activities on the local level that promote the profession of art therapy and the interests of the membership.
 AATA has both U.S. and international members.

 AATA created the Art Therapy Credentials Board in 1993, which has been a separate organization, since 1 February 2010, when the AATA Board approved a legal Separation Agreement that eliminated AATA's involvement in ATCB's governance structure.

 ATCB is the national U.S. credentialing body for professional art therapists who meet stringent qualifications.
 AATA started the ATCB to provide credibility to the existing Registered Art Therapists (ATR) and to create board certification requirements for an advanced credential.
-ATCB credentialing programs enable art therapists to become credentialed in three tiers: by Registration (ATR), Board Certification (ATR-BC) and as an Art Therapy Certified Supervisor (ATCS).
+ATCB credentialing programs enable art therapists to become credentialed in three tiers with an optional first designation: first tier is Registration (ATR) and Provisional (ATR-P) as an optional first designation working towards Registration, Board Certification (ATR-BC) and as an Art Therapy Certified Supervisor (ATCS).
 Only ATCB-credentialed art therapists are legally entitled to use these suffixes with their names.
 The requirements for each certification are different.
 A minimum of a master's degree in art therapy is required to sit for the Registered Art Therapists Exam, and 1,000 clinical hours and references from at least 3 supervisors may also be required.
 To sit for the Board Certified Art Therapist certification, one must be an ATR in good standing with a passing score on the Art Therapy Credentials Board Examination.
 There are two ways to get the Art Therapy Certified Supervisor credential.
 First, those getting approved based on their education, must have at least 100 hours of clinical experience supervising art therapists.
 Secondly, those looking to qualify based on experience in the field must have at least 500 hours and 36 months of experience as a supervisor.

 The creation of the Art Therapy Credentials Board Examination (ATCBE) was created as a way to certify qualified art therapists.
 Board certification is a measurement of a professional's knowledge base, as compared to registration that sanctions an art therapist's education and post-graduate supervised experience.
 Within the past two decades, the ATCB has credentialed over 6,200 art therapists.